 Featured image: @coily_dawn

-We all know that I’m a high porosity girl, however, I have many readers and followers who have low porosity hair.
-It’s only right that I include more tips on caring for low porosity hair, I can’t leave you guys hanging!
+We all know that I’m a high porosity girl, however, I have many readers and followers who have low porosity.
+It’s only right that I include tips on caring for low porosity hair, I can’t leave you guys hanging!
 I’ve done a lot of research and at one point thought I was low porosity because of the “Float Test”.

-However, once I started paying attention to the characteristics of my hair, that’s when all signs pointed to high porosity.
-I had to switch up my entire regimen and noticed a huge difference afterward!
-That’s why knowing your porosity is important—it’ll help you choose the right products and techniques for your hair.
+Once I started paying attention to the characteristics of my hair, that’s when all signs pointed to high porosity.
+I had to switch up my regimen and noticed a huge difference afterward!
+That’s why knowing your porosity is important — it’ll help you choose the right products and techniques for your hair.

-Low porosity hair has tightly sealed cuticles that make it difficult for moisture to be absorbed and penetrate your hair.
+Low porosity hair has tightly sealed cuticles that make it difficult for moisture to be absorbed and penetrate.
 After doing some research, I found out that the Float Test isn’t accurate and shouldn’t be used to determine your porosity.
-There are certain characteristics you should look for to determine which category you fall into.
+There are certain characteristics you should look for to find out which category you fall into.

 Here are some characteristics of low porosity hair:

-- When you have your hair underneath running water, it takes a while to get saturated
+- Your hair takes a while to get saturated

-- Water tends to bead on your hair
+- Water beads on top of your hair

 - You may be sensitive to protein

 Although those things can be frustrating at times, caring for low porosity hair doesn’t have to be a hassle.
-You can still properly take care of your curls and maintain healthy natural hair by following the tips we’re about to discuss in this post.
+You can still maintain healthy hair by following the tips in this post.